glycerine/fisherexact/README.md

 into the cup before the tea.
 She said she could tell the difference.
 Fisher scoffed at this idea.

-Overhearing this, another colleague said, "let's test her!"
+Overhearing this, another scientist said, "let's test her!"
 After eight randomly ordered cups were correctly identified blindfolded, as either "milk-first" or "tea-first", Fisher was driven to